MalakAmgad/MoneyTransfareApplicationBankMisrIntern/README.md

 6. **Money Transfer:**
    - Transfer money with a limit of 5000 L.E. per transaction.
-   - Verify recipient account details before proceeding with the transfer.
+   - Verify recipient account details before proceeding with the transfer as the recipient account and name should be stored in the DB.
    - Ensure the transaction amount does not exceed your current balance.
    - Receive a notification after a successful transaction.